Land Securities Group PLC – Annual report – 31 March 2021

 The table below summarises the key unobservable inputs used in the valuation of the Group’s wholly owned investment properties at 31 March 2020:

-2. The ‘Other’ category contains a range of low value properties of a diverse nature.
+3. The ‘Other central London’ category contains a range of low value properties of a diverse nature.
 As a result, it is not meaningful to present assumptions used in valuing these properties.

 The sensitivities illustrate the impact of changes in key unobservable inputs (in isolation) on the fair value of the Group’s properties:

 39. OPERATING LEASE ARRANGEMENTS

 The Group earns rental income by leasing its properties to tenants under non-cancellable operating and finance leases.
 Leases in which substantially all risks and rewards of ownership are retained by the Group as the lessor are classified as operating leases.
 Payments, including prepayments, received under operating leases (net of any incentives paid) are charged to the income statement on a straight-line basis over the period of the lease.

 At the balance sheet date, the Group had contracted with tenants to receive the following future minimum lease payments:

 The total of contingent rents, primarily turnover based rents, recognised as income during the year was £5m (2020: £38m).